Laestadianism: In practice

-Laestadianism holds that when a Christian has committed a sin, whether in thought or deed, they should confess the sin to another believer in order to receive the absolution or forgiveness.
-Thus, it is a common practice among Laestadians, not just in church, at any time, but especially during the church service prior to the rite of holy communion, to confess their sins to one another, or, to one of the church ministers performing the sacrament.
-A common declaration is, "Believe your sin(s) forgiven in Jesus' name and (shed) blood."
-This procedure, ingrained in Laestadianism, differs from absolution in mainstream Lutheran churches in several aspects, including: that the request for forgiveness need not be, and most often is not, to the minister; the confession is often made openly; confession is not by appointment but rather readily available to any believer from any other believer at any time; and the specific wording of the declaration states that the means of atonement is Christ's shed blood, the formula being: "Believe your sin(s) forgiven in Jesus's name and (shed) blood." versus the traditional Lutheran formula being: "Believe your sin(s) forgiven in the name of the Father, Son, and Holy Spirit.".
+Laestadianism holds that when a Christian has committed a sin, whether in thought or deed, they should confess it to another believer in order to receive the absolution or forgiveness.
+Laestadians confess their sins to one another or to a church minister performing the sacrament, not just in church, at any time, especially just before the rite of holy communion.
+A common declaration is "Believe your sin(s) forgiven in Jesus' name and [shed] blood."
+This procedure, ingrained in Laestadianism, differs from absolution in mainstream Lutheran churches in several ways, including that the request for forgiveness need not be, and most often is not, to the minister; the confession is often made openly; confession is not by appointment but rather readily available to any believer from any other believer anytime; and the specific wording of the declaration states that the means of atonement is Christ's shed blood, the formula being: "Believe your sin(s) forgiven in Jesus's name and [shed] blood."
+The traditional Lutheran formula is "Believe your sin(s) forgiven in the name of the Father, Son, and Holy Spirit."

 A most solemn rite

-Because a Laestadian takes very seriously the proposition that grace exists only for one whose known sins have been specifically forgiven, there is scarcely another rite in this movement that would rival the importance of the declaration of forgiveness.
+Laestadians take very seriously the proposition that grace exists only for one whose known sins have been specifically forgiven, so the declaration of forgiveness is of paramount importance.
 This doctrine is a unique extension of the priesthood of the believer doctrine.